Dark partnerships in gaming & esports

 So what is a dark partnership?

-brand sponsorship or advertising.
+This is the idea that esports (or any other industry for that matter) may inherit 'bad' brand sponsorship or advertising.
 The utilisation of the word 'bad' does not describe the manner in which companies conduct their business, rather the inherent qualities of the products they sell and the negative connotations associated with them.

 ability to 'increase concentration' whilst gaming, however, the drink